Faisal II

 Faisal II (الملك فيصل الثاني; 2 May 1935 – 14 July 1958) was the last King of Iraq.
 He reigned from 4 April 1939 until July 1958, when he was killed during the 14 July Revolution.
 This regicide marked the end of the thirty-seven-year-old Hashemite monarchy in Iraq, which then became a republic.

 The only son of King Ghazi and Queen Aliya of Iraq, Faisal acceded to the throne at the age of three after his father was killed in a car crash.
 A regency was set up under his uncle Prince 'Abd al-Ilah.
 In 1941, a pro-Axis coup d'état overthrew the regent.
 The British responded by initiating an invasion of Iraq a month later and restored 'Abd al-Ilah to power.
 During the Second World War, Faisal was evacuated along with his mother to the United Kingdom.
 There, he attended Harrow School alongside his cousin Hussein, the future King of Jordan.
 The regency ended in May 1953 when Faisal came of age.

 The overthrow of the Egyptian monarchy in 1952 and the formation of the United Arab Republic in February 1958 only provided impetuses to ideas of a revolution.
 The Hashemite Arab Federation was formed between Iraq and Jordan in February 1958 with Faisal as its head, which did not quell widespread opposition.
-In July 1958, a group of Royal Iraqi Army officers led by Abd al-Karim Qasim mounted a coup d'état and overthrew the monarchy.
-Faisal was executed along with numerous members of his family in the process at the Al-Rehab Palace massacre on 14 July, 1958.
+In July 1958, a group of Royal Iraqi Army officers led by Abdul-Karim Qasim mounted a coup d'état and overthrew the monarchy.
+Faisal was executed along with numerous members of his family in the process at the Al-Rehab Palace massacre on 14 July 1958.